LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Experiments

 \subsection{Real-World Experiment}

-\textbf{Settings.} We validate our method on four practical real-world manipulation tasks using Franka Research 3 arms, including one single-arm task and three dual-arm tasks: (1) \textit{Insert hexagon block}, (2) \textit{Open bag zipper}, (3) \textit{Wipe the Vase with a Sponge}, and (4) \textit{Open bottle cap}.
-For each task, we collect 30 expert demonstrations using a space mouse for SFT warm-up (full fine-tuning).
+\textbf{Settings.} We validate our method on four practical real-world manipulation tasks using Franka Research 3 arms, including one single-arm task and three dual-arm tasks: (1) \textit{Insert hexagon block}, (2) \textit{Open bag zipper}, (3) \textit{Wipe vase with sponge}, and (4) \textit{Open bottle cap}.
+For each task, we collect expert demonstrations using a space mouse.
 Given the significant domain gap between simulation and real-world deployment, we follow recent real-world VLA RL methods~\cite{chen2025conrft,xu2026twinrl} and adopt our proposed \textit{latent reasoning-before-acting} RL framework.
 To improve RL update efficiency, we incorporate Low-Rank Adaptation (LoRA)~\cite{hu2022lora} into all attention layers of LaST-R1, updating only the LoRA parameters.
+Additional implementation details are provided in Appendix~\ref{ap:Real-World RL}.
 For observations, we use one third-person camera and two wrist cameras, with input resolutions matching those in simulation.
-Both the SFT-initialized and RL-optimized policies are evaluated across 20 rollouts under varied tabletop configurations.
-Additional implementation details are provided in Appendix~\ref{ap:Real-World RL}.
+All policies are evaluated over 20 rollouts under varied positions, with task success determined by human evaluation.
+To highlight the advantages of our RL post-training framework, we compare LaST-R1 with the SOTA VLA model $\pi_{0.5}$, trained via full SFT on 100 expert trajectories.